| | The Principle of Movement in the Structure of Islam

 of a further evolution becomes perfectly clear.
 Let us briefly discuss

-(a) The Qur«n.
+these sources. (a) The Qur«n.
 The primary source of

 the Law of Islam is the Qur«n.
 The Qur«n,